HemaZ/SFND_2D_Feature_Tracking/README.md

 # Midterm Report
 ## MP.1 Data Buffer Optimization:
- * I've implmented a new template class which i called "RingBuffer" in dataStructers.h file. the class simply contains a private vector which can be accesed by the member functions.
+ * I've implemented a new template class which i called "RingBuffer" in dataStructers.h file. the class simply contains a private vector which can be accessed by the member functions.
 *  The function add() checks if the vector is full, it removes the first element of the vector and add the new element at the end.

 ## MP.2 Keypoint Detection: